Ashm8500/Ashm8500/README.md

 Ashm8500/Ashm8500 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
 Hello I'm Ashley Miller.
 I'm interested in having the community understand mental health and educate people on there symptoms.
+There is so much going on in the world and COVID-19 has effected the mental health of our community's.
+I would like to state